ccssevinch/chat-app/Main_ChatApp_Diagrams.md

 Detailed Explanation:

 This diagram tracks key API calls, including user authentication, message retrieval, message sending, and contact list fetching.
 It helps developers understand how data moves between the client, backend, and database.

+<h1>Class Diagram</h1>

+This class diagram models the core components of the chat application, defining their attributes, methods, and relationships.

+Detailed Explanation: